MohithMath/MohithMath.github.io/_pages/research.md

   [<a href="/files/A_glimpse_into_complex_dynamics_Nagaraju.pdf" target="_blank" style="color: #527bbd; text-decoration: underline">slides</a>] - contains a glimpse into complex dynamics and discusses Koenigs linearization.

 * **Riemann surfaces and the uniformization theorem** \
   A Riemann surface is a surface whose transition maps are biholomorphic.
 Two Riemann surfaces that are topologically the same can be very different as Riemann surfaces.
-I studied the collection (moduli space) of all Riemann surfaces homeomorphic to the torus and the uniformization theorem which states that every Riemann surface is one of three types.
-To prove the uniformization theorem, I learnt several techniques from PDE and functional analysis.\
+I studied the collection (moduli space) of all Riemann surfaces homeomorphic to the torus and the uniformization theorem, which states that every Riemann surface is one of three types.
+Also, I learnt several techniques from PDE and functional analysis to prove the uniformization theorem.\
   [<a href="/files/An_Intro_to_Riemann_Surfaces_Nagaraju.pdf" target="_blank" style="color: #527bbd; text-decoration: underline">slides</a>] - introduces Riemann surfaces and the uniformization theorem.